Student Responsibility for Course Selection

 Students in the Schulich School of Medicine & Dentistry, the Faculty of Law, and the Richard Ivey School of Business may register by mail during the summer.

-Students in the Faculty of Graduate Studies register for each of three terms.
+Students in the Faculty of Graduate Studies register by mail for each of three terms.

 Special Students wishing to register in 4000-level courses must obtain departmental permission for each course.